wpazderski/wallets-client/README.md

 # wallets-client
-A web application for secure management of investment information.
+A web application for secure management of investment information

 <hr />